Can Implicit Bias Imply Adversarial Robustness?: Introduction

 However, many defense strategies have been shown to fail against new adaptive attacks~\citep {athalye2018obfuscated, carlini2019evaluating}, and understanding these failures seems to be a fundamental challenge.
 For example, \citet{fawzi2018adversarial, dohmatob2019generalized, shafahi2018adversarial} show the non-existence of robust classifiers for certain data distributions.
 Recently, \citet{pal2023adversarial} show that having a data distribution that concentrates within a small-volume subset of the ambient space is necessary for the existence of a robust classifier.
 These results highlight the importance of understanding and exploiting data structure in the process of finding classifiers with certified robustness, yet almost none of the existing defense strategies do so.

-Besides data distribution, additional issues arise from the training algorithms.~\citet{vardi2022margin,frei2023the} have shown that when the data consists of clusters with small inter-cluster correlation, a shallow (two-layer) ReLU network trained by gradient flow generalizes well while failing to be robust against adversarial attacks of small radius, despite the existence of a much more robust classifier that can be explicitly constructed from a shallow network.
-This study unveils new challenges in the search for robust classifiers: Even if we know a robust classifier exists for certain data distribution, the \emph{implicit bias} from our training algorithm (the choice of network architecture, optimization algorithm, etc.) may prevent us from finding it.
+Besides data distribution, additional issues arise from the training algorithms.
+For example, \citet{vardi2022margin} and \citet{frei2023the} show that when the data consists of clusters with small inter-cluster correlation, a shallow (two-layer) ReLU network trained by gradient flow generalizes well but fails to be robust against adversarial attacks of small radius, despite the existence of a much more robust classifier that can be explicitly constructed from a shallow network.
+This study unveils new challenges in the search for robust classifiers: Even if we know robust classifiers exist for certain data distribution, the \emph{implicit bias} from our training algorithm (the choice of network architecture, optimization algorithm, etc.) may prevent us from finding it.